bitterjug/devjournal/devjournal.markdown

   - the default exaile one is `exaile.gui.main.progress_bar` which is a `SeekProgressBar` object.
   - the preview device plugin creates one of these :

+### 23:51

+Ouch!
+What a headache?
+Apparetly at some point I installed a user-local copy of exaile and got local copies of the plugins dirs in `~/.local/share/exaile/plugins`.
+Deleting this directory means that whe I run `./exaile` in `workspace/exaile` it tries to run the version of the plugins I have been messing with, not the ones from before.